boschresearch/shellmock/docs/usage.md

 This will create a mock executable for `git`.
 That mock executable will be used instead of the one installed on the system from that point forward, assuming no code changes `PATH`.
+Note that commands that are called via their absolute paths cannot be mocked.
+Furthermore, command names must not contain slashes.

 ### config